FIFA Champions Badge

-The FIFA Champions Badge is a kit emblem in the shape of a gold and white shield, awarded by FIFA to the reigning world champions of FIFA competitions, both at national team level (e.g. World Cup, Women's World Cup, Futsal World Cup and Beach Soccer World Cup) and at club team level (e.g. Club World Cup and Intercontinental Cup).
+The FIFA Champions Badge is a kit emblem in the shape of a gold and white shield, awarded by FIFA to the reigning world champions of FIFA competitions, both at national team level (e.g. World Cup, Women's World Cup, Futsal World Cup and Beach Soccer World Cup) and at club team level (e.g. Club World Cup, Intercontinental Cup and Women's Champions Cup).

 FIFA owns, produces and licenses the physical badge, which may only be worn on the first-team kits of the reigning title holders and is therefore considered a temporary honour that expires when a new winner is crowned.
 The badge cannot be used on replica kits or training apparel.
-The first badge was awarded in February 2008 to Milan, who were the reigning 2007 FIFA Club World Cup champions at the time.
+The first badge was awarded in February 2008 to Milan, who were the reigning club world champions at the time, having won the 2007 FIFA Club World Cup.

 Award

+Lionel Messi wears the FIFA Champions Badge on his Argentina national football team kit in 2026, after his nation won the 2022 FIFA World Cup.

 Badge rules

-Roberto Soldado wears the FIFA Champions Badge (upper left) on his Spain national football team kit in 2013, after his nation won the 2010 FIFA World Cup.

 The 78 by 58 mm badge is shaped like a shield, (Note: The "2015 FIFA Equipment Regulations" notes that the dimensions are 80 by 55 mm, but notes that FIFA can change the dimensions at its discretion.) and displays the image of the relevant trophy, with the inscription FIFA WORLD CHAMPIONS, next to the year in which the relevant FIFA competition had been won.
 Due to the creation of the FIFA Intercontinental Cup, a new variation was introduced for the teams who won the competition, featuring the inscription FIFA INTERCONTINENTAL CHAMPIONS.
 The badge only comes in two colour schemes – gold letters on a white background, and white letters on a gold background.
 The winning national team or club team carries the badge on their shirt until the end of the next edition of the relevant FIFA tournament; thus, it is only worn by reigning champions.

 The badge can be displayed on kits from the day the team becomes FIFA world champions, up to and including the day of the final of the next staging of the competition (e.g. if the team wins the competition again, they can hold the badge uninterrupted).
 The badge can only be worn on the club's official first-team kits (both home and away versions) – being the team that won the relevant FIFA world competition – and cannot be worn on any derivative or retrospective form of these kits, or on any related club training clothing, or by the club's reserve teams/any other of the club's teams.